Buying a condominium is a little different than a single family home. Of course you have the actual unit you are considering purchasing.

 1- What Are The Condo Fees and What Do They Cover?

-Being part of an HOA you will most likely be paying condo fees that covers the daily operation and maintenance of the complex.
+Being part of an HOA you will most likely be paying condo fees that cover the daily operation and maintenance of the complex.

 Know exactly what your condo fee covers so there are no surprises.
 An HOA fee will often cover garbage removal, snow removal, landscaping, road maintenance, master insurance, exterior maintenance and reserves.

-But some can include water and sewer and even sometimes heat.
+But some can include water and sewer and even sometimes heat and hotwater.

 2- May I Review The Current Budget?